Animasingh123/practice-web/README.md

 ### practice-web
-# You guys can participate in this repo by submitting simple codes.
+# You guys can participate in this repo by submitting simple codes in any language of your choice.
 # hacktoberfest 2021